hunteke/temoa/docs/source/Documentation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Given that the modeler may specify arbitrary period boundaries, this parameter calculates the number of years contained in each.
+Given that the modeler may specify arbitrary period boundaries, this parameter specifies the number of years contained in each period.
 The final year is the largest element in :math:`time\_future` which is specifically not included in the list of periods in :math:`time\_optimize` (:math:`P`).
-The length calculation for each period then exploits the fact that the ``time`` sets are ordered:
+The length calculation for each period then exploits the fact that the ``time`` sets are
+ordered:

 .. math::